pytask-dev/pytask/docs/tutorials/how_to_clean.rst

     Would remove C:\Users\project\obsolete_folder\obsolete_file_2.txt.
     Would remove C:\Users\project\obsolete_folder\obsolete_file_3.txt.

-By default, pytask performs a dry-run and only shows the files which could be removed.
+By default, pytask takes the current directory and performs a dry-run which shows only files which could be removed.

 If you want to remove the files, there exist two other modes for :option:`pytask clean -m`.